 Comics are fun ways to tell a story.
 Grab a bunch of friends and have each one do a different panel on a one-page comic.
 Or you could follow a more traditional approach with each artist performing different tasks from the pencils and inking to the colors and lettering.
 Even if you are in completely different time zones, working different hours, there’s no need to send files back and forth.

 You may also find the predefined shapes available in Magma, including the panel layouts, help to speed up the process.
-With the Studio version, you can switch between multiple canvases (or pages in this case) within the same project as well using the Sequence panel.
+You can also user the Sequences panel to switch between multiple canvases (or pages in this case) within the same project.

 Who’s the better artist?
 Gather a group and let the audience decide by streaming a live online drawing battle on Twitch or YouTube.
 With a theme and a time limit, individuals or teams can battle it out on the same canvas to impress the viewers.